Set brightness or use Auto-Brightness

-- Go to Settings > General > Auto-Lock.
+- Go to Settings > Display & Brightness > Auto-Lock.

 - Choose an amount of inactivity* (from 30 Seconds up to 5 Minutes) that will turn off and lock your screen.
 Or to turn off Auto-Lock, select Never.

-* When used for business or education purposes, some iOS devices might have passcode restrictions that prevent you from adjusting the Auto-Lock settings.
+* When used for business or education purposes, some iOS devices have passcode restrictions that prevent adjustments to the Auto-Lock settings.

 Maximize battery life